University of Lethbridge Research Fund (ULRF)

 - Significance and Dissemination: Include statements of the potential significance, future use, relevance or application of the results.
 Explain how the proposed project is situated within the PI’s larger research plan, including plans to continue the research with external funding.
 Explain how the results will be disseminated.

-- References (TWO PAGES MAXIMUM): Include references, where appropriate, to similar or related work.
+- References (max 2 pages): Include references, where appropriate, to similar or related work.
 Indicate if the field is largely untouched.

-- Publications and Prior Research: Provide an Academic CV (any format) including only recent (last six years) and/or relevant publications, and prior research activity.
+- Publications and Prior Research (max 5 pages): Provide an Academic CV (any format) including only recent (last six years) and/or relevant publications, and prior research activity.
 An applicant should indicate if they wish to be considered an Emerging Scholar if not obvious from the CV documents and provide justification.

-- Budget with Justification (ONE PAGE MAXIMUM): Applicants must provide information on other sources of funds for the project if the proposed costs exceed the maximum provided by this fund.
-Provide a concise justification for each budget item under the following headlines, where applicable.
+- Budget and Justification (max 2 pages): Applicants must provide a breakdown of the expenses equalling the total amount requested.
+Applicants must provide information on other sources of funding for the project if the proposed costs exceed the maximum provided by this fund.
+Provide a concise justification for each budget item under the headlines below, where applicable.

-- Reviewer Information (Optional - ONE PAGE MAXIMUM) - If desired, applicants can include an additional page with the names of suggested (internal) reviewers, and any reviewers who should be excluded due to Conflict of Interest.
+- Reviewer Information (optional) (max 1 page): If desired, applicants can include an additional page with the names of suggested (internal) reviewers, and any reviewers who should be excluded due to Conflict of Interest.

-- Personnel: Personnel costs must include each employee’s title and type of work to be performed, the estimated number of hours/months to be worked, and the rate of pay per hour/month plus 12% benefits.
+- Research Assistants: Research assistant costs must include each employee’s title and type of work to be performed, the estimated number of hours/months to be worked, and the rate of pay per hour/month plus benefits.

 - Materials and Supplies: Requests for materials and supplies must clearly indicate their purpose in the proposed activities.